-It’s easy to relax when you’re on vacation as you walk along the beach or sit next to the pool with a good book.
-However, peace seems harder to achieve when the kids are home sick and your inbox is overflowing at work.
+It’s easy to be stress-free when you’re on vacation as you walk along the beach or sit next to the pool with a good book.
+However, stress builds up when the kids are home sick and your inbox is overflowing at work.

 Fortunately, there are ways to make relaxing anywhere simple and quick.
 Try these 15 ways to unwind at home or at the office.